-Neva Cockrell is a dancer, director, and movement instructor.
-She tours internationally with Pilobolus and directs new dance-theater works in the US, Dubai, and Europe with the company she co-founded, Loom Ensemble.
-When she isn’t directing or performing, she is teaching her own movement technique, Catalyst Training, which she developed in 2016.
-In 2012, she joined the Art Monastery Project, and currently serves as a co-director of Art Monastery Vermont.
-She has been practicing meditation since 2005, and has found much guidance in the Shambhala tradition.
-Her life path is deeply ground in communal living, body-based activities, art-making, being outside, and contemplative practice.
+Neva Cockrell is a professional dancer and interdisciplinary artist who uses art as a tool for social change.
+She tours internationally with Pilobolus and directs new dance-theater works in the US, Dubai, and Europe with her company Loom Ensemble.
+She is passionate about teaching and leads many forms of embodiment practices, including her own 2-hour creation, Catalyst Training.
+She has been practicing meditation for the past 15 years, joined the Art Monastery in 2012, and has been serving as a co-Director since 2015.
+Through this journey she has found beautiful overlap in her artistic creations and her meditation practice.
+Her life path is deeply grounded in communal living, body-based activities, art-making, being outside, and contemplative practice.

 Raphael Sacks has sung, danced, made theater and taught yoga in New York, Italy, Belgium, Netherlands, Berlin, Stockholm, Dubai.
 He is a founding member of Loom Ensemble and a co-director of Art Monastery Vermont.
 NYC credits include performances at BAM with Meredith Monk; Lincoln Center with Urban Research Theater; and La MaMa with Loom Ensemble.
 Raphael teaches meditation and yoga in Dubai and Vermont.
 His spiritual path is outdoors.